shavonn/genobi/README.md

     <img src="https://img.shields.io/npm/l/genobi" alt="license">
 </p>

-> Help me Obi-Wan genobi, you're our only hope.
+> Help me Obi-Wan Genobi, you're our only hope.

-genobi is a flexible, customizable file generator and modifier tool designed to streamline your development workflow.
+Genobi is a flexible, customizable file generator and modifier tool designed to streamline your development workflow.
 It allows you to generate and modify text files through templates, prompts, and operations configured to your specific needs.

-## Why genobi?
+## Why Genobi?

 I like to work smarter.
 I like tools that make my life easier.
 I started out using [plopjs](https://github.com/plopjs/plop), but then, I wanted to do more and differently.